60 Second Lemon Law Assessment™

 What’s usually true:

-✔ You won’t need to pay any money out-of-pocket
+✔ You won’t need to pay money out of pocket

 What’s often misunderstood: